 The innovative imaging technique uses a chemical marker combined with positron emission tomography, or PET scan, and was initially tested in five retired NFL players.
 Now, building on their previous work, researchers found the same characteristic pattern in a larger number of retired players who had sustained concussions and saw markers at different stages.

 “These different stages reflected by the brain marker may give us more insight into how CTE develops and allow us to track the disease over time,” said Vladimir Kepe, PhD, an author of the UCLA study and a research pharmacologist in molecular and medical pharmacology at the Geffen School of Medicine.

+There is no treatment for CTE.
+While research is ongoing, the best known "treatment" is preventing head injuries.
+One method of prevention is avoiding contact sports.
 Children should not play tackle football, says Bennet Omalu, MD, the researcher who examined Webster’s brain and “discovered” CTE.
 Ice hockey, mixed marital arts, and boxing also put young athletes at risk of permanent brain damage, Omalu wrote in an editorial for The New York Times.

 “Our children are minors who have not reached the age of consent,” he said.
 “It is our moral duty as a society to protect the most vulnerable of us.
 The human brain becomes fully developed at about 18 to 25 years old.
 We should at least wait for our children to grow up, be provided with the information and education on the risk of play, and let them make their own decisions.”

 Amalu also called for a legal age limit on playing tackle football.